ZettelGeist/zettelgeist/docs/tutorial-Word.md

 `note: "This is a note about The Great Gatsby, a novel by F. Scott Fitzgerald.
 Written during The Jazz Age, it is a masterpiece of American Literature."`

 - Notice that I put the text part of this note: "inside quotation marks."
 This is necessary when you write longer notes because it means you can put quotes and colons and multiple lines into your plain text card.
 Just a formality, but not a big deal.
 If you just write a single line without colons and other such things, you don't need the quotes.
-But it works better with them if you are making notes this initial way with GDocs or another word processer.
+But it works better with them if you are making notes this initial way with Word or another word processer.

 - For now, let's just stop there and see what we can do with that very first note.

 - Let's name the file, on Google Docs, by simply clicking in the file name box above (as usual -- you know) and typing "Gatsby-Note".

-- Now let's download it to your computer so we can soon make it into a zettel for research processing.
+- Now let's save it so we can soon make it into a zettel for research processing.

-- Click "File>Download as" and select "Plain Text (.txt)".
-If you are using Word or another resident editor, just save the file as "Gatsby-Note.yaml".
-(There is an explanation below about saving notes with the ".yaml" extension.]
+- Click File> Save As, then, under file format "Plain Text.txt."

+- Then name the file "Gatsby-Note-1.yaml" and save it to a directory called "Gatsby-Reading-Notes" (for this project): ".yaml" is the "format" that the ZettelGeist system needs to work with.

+- If it asks about "text encoding," select "Western (ASCII)

 - Immediately, it will save to your computer (into the directory set by your browser for downloads -- usually Downloads).

-- If you want, you can click on the download tab at the bottom of your browser to open it, or go into the directory to see it there.
-It will look just like your original, but maybe a little simpler in a plain text editor (which is retro-cool).

 ## But let's make a couple of more notes (zettels) before we do any more.

-- All you need to do to make your next note(s) is edit your existing Google Doc!
+- All you need to do to make your next note(s) is edit your existing document!
 You don't have to create a new one or anything.
 You already saved your first card, so it is safe.
 Now just edit your next one on the basis of this start, and save the new iteration as the next note.

 - We can leave title: the same...
 So no changes there.